Polygamy in Mozambique: Senior wife status

-in polygynous unions.
-The first wife, called the "senior wife" enjoys more recognition, not only because she is legally recognized, but also due to the long-standing traditions of Mozambique, that give her a higher rank than junior wives; and a higher bride price is paid for the senior wife.
+The first wife, called the "senior wife," enjoys more recognition, not only because she is legally recognized, but also due to the long-standing traditions of Mozambique that give her a higher rank than junior wives.
+Additionally, a higher bride price is paid for the senior wife.
+A study published in 2019 showed that the senior wife typically experiences more intimate partner violence than her husband's junior wives.